Essential oils & sun exposure: what you need to know

 Which essential oils cause negative reactions in the sun?

-Not all citrus oils cause bad reactions in the sun.
-Orange Sweet Oil (Citrus sinensis), for example, is not phototoxic at all.
-And some oils are only phototoxic in certain circumstances, such as lime.
+Not all citrus oils cause negative reactions in the sun.
+Orange Sweet Oil (Citrus sinensis), for example, is not phototoxic.
+And some oils are only phototoxic in certain circumstances, such as lime oil.
 Lime Oil (Citrus aurantifolia) can be produced either by cold-pressing or steam distillation.

 If it’s cold-pressed, it IS phototoxic.
 If it’s steam distilled, it’s NOT phototoxic.
 The process of steam distillation naturally removes the phototoxic components.
 However, both cold-pressed and steam distilled lime oil have the same Latin name: Citrus aurantifolia.
 Just be sure you know the method of production for your lime oil.